Institution of Fire Engineers

 The Institution of Fire Engineers (IFE) is a global professional membership body for those in the fire sector that seek to increase their knowledge, professional recognition and understanding of fire through a global discourse.
-With over 100 years of history, the IFE is instrumental in shaping a future world that is safer from fire.

-Managed for fire professionals by fire professionals, the IFE aims to promote, encourage and improve the science, practice and professionalism of fire engineering, acting as a beacon of established expertise and guiding the way to a fire safe future.

-Membership and Professional Registration
+Membership and professional registration

-The IFE has over 10,000 members around the world who share a commitment to envisioning, preparing, mentoring, and building for the future, ensuring that the fire profession remains relevant and valued, protecting people, property and the environment from fire.
+The IFE has over 10,000 members around the world.

-IFE members represent the whole spectrum of the fire sector and are involved in the study of fire dynamics, consultations with governments on fire safety legislation and regulations, structural fire protection, fire insurance and arson investigation, behaviour pattern of persons faced with emergencies, fire detection and alarm systems, fire appliances and automatic fire fighting systems to name but a few.
+IFE members represent the whole spectrum of the fire sector and are involved in the study of fire dynamics, consultations with governments on fire safety legislation and regulations, structural fire protection, fire insurance and arson investigation, behaviour pattern of persons faced with emergencies, fire detection and alarm systems, fire appliances and automatic fire fighting systems.

 Alongside providing its own membership grades, the IFE is a Professional Engineering Institution (PEI) and has been a licensed member of the Engineering Council since 2007.
 This allows the IFE to register those members that meet the necessary criteria as Chartered Engineers (CEng), Incorporated Engineers (IEng) or Engineering Technicians (EngTech).
 If individuals have recently graduated and want recognition of their qualifications while they build their experience as a fire engineer, they could become an Interim registrant with the IFE.

 A number of professional panels, committees and technical working groups underpin the work of the IFE.
 IFE Special Interest Groups (SIGS) act as a forum for exchanging ideas and raising standards.
-They cover a variety of topics including Fire Modelling, Heritage Buildings, Transport, Fire Investigation and Rescue Engineering.
+They cover a variety of topics, including Fire Modelling, Heritage Buildings, Transport, Fire Investigation and Rescue Engineering.